aaronbeall/awesome-boilerplate/README.md

 I had experience with [Flux](https://facebook.github.io/flux/) before Redux.
 I loved the pattern of one-directional data flow (actions -> dispatch -> stores -> views) but found that the stores become hard to manage, since they had a mixture of functionality, state, and sometimes confusing inter-dependencies.
 [Redux simplifies this](https://stackoverflow.com/a/32920459/2225281) with a single state-only store and reducers that *only* update the state, and in a predictable way.
 The [Redux dev tools](https://github.com/gaearon/redux-devtools) are also amazing, and Redux has become so popular it's hard not to choose.

-As for [MobX](https://github.com/mobxjs/mobx), it looks very interesting and I want to give it a real try.
+As for [MobX](https://github.com/mobxjs/mobx), it looks very interesting and I would love to try it in a real project.
 I am somewhat put off by how it throws out some of the core principals espoused by React, Flux and Redux, such as immutable data and dumb components, but the underlying implementation looks brilliant and easy to use.
 I would consider MobX for a small project.

 ### Why **CSSNext**?
 Why not SASS or LESS?